vhscom/oathqr/README.md

 > Turn your secrets into scannable QR codes.

-OATHqr helps you create security credentials for use with 2FA/MFA and other [OATH-enabled](https://openauthentication.org) apps.
+OATHqr helps users create security credentials for use with 2FA/MFA and other [OATH-enabled](https://openauthentication.org) apps.
 Use it to generate scannable QR codes for one-time password authenticator apps such as [Aegis](https://getaegis.app/) or [YubiKey](https://docs.yubico.com/yesdk/index.html).
 Or skip the QR code altogether and paste the formatted `otpauth` URI it creates directly into [OpenPGP](https://www.openpgp.org/software/)-activated password managers such as the remarkable [Pass](https://www.passwordstore.org/) standard unix password manager.

+## Use Cases

+- Ease migration between authenticator solutions.
+- Customize auth URI data and access advanced security features.
+- Enable users to work directly with auth strings to discourage camera use.
+- Discourage users from saving secrets to cleartext files they cannot read.
+- Consolidate account credentials within encrypted password managers.
 ## Highlights

 - Makes no external requests and runs offline-first.